-I’m a web designer and front-end web developer with over fifteen years of professional experience in the design industry.
+I’m a web designer and front-end web developer with over 20 years of professional experience in the design industry.

 As the the owner of iDesign Studios, a web design and development company, I specialize in creating custom web sites for other businesses, focusing primarily on custom WordPress theme design and development.

 I also blog on topics relating to web design, small business, freelancing and work-life balance.